 About the Institute for Design-Driven Analytics

-Humber's Institute for the Institute for Design-Driven Analytics (IDDA) trains students using an interdisciplinary approach combining design, data analytics and knowledge dissemination that provides them with the requisite skills for an increasingly data-driven world.
+Humber's Institute for Design-Driven Analytics (IDDA) trains students using an interdisciplinary approach combining design, data analytics and knowledge dissemination that provides them with the requisite skills for an increasingly data-driven world.

 About the Author